OpenEnergyDashboard/DesignDocs/csv/csv.md

 The new CSV system will have related and additional URL request parameters (this list includes meter ones too):

+*   email (no default value, request (cURL) ignored if not present or error response if wrong)
+    *   Authenticates the user to make a request (used in conjunction with password)
-*   password (no default value, request ignored if not present or error response if wrong)
+*   password (no default value, request (cURL) ignored if not present or error response if wrong)
-    *   Authenticates the user to make a request
+    *   Authenticates the user to make a request (used in conjunction with email)
     *   Maybe we should have a user name too so can have multiple users?
-*   mode (no default value, error response if invalid) (done)
+*   modeName (no default value, error response if invalid) (done)
     *   This tells the type of request being made.
 These include:
         *   meters: meter information that is normally only sent once before the first readings or if there is a change in meters
         *   readings: readings information/data that is sent each time new readings are uploaded
-*   meter (no default value, error response if mode is not readings)
+*   meterName (no default value, error response if mode is not readings)
     *   This specifies the OED meter name that the data is for in the CSV and is only used if the mode is readings.
 OED now has two names for meters: the internal one and the display one.
 Can we use one of these as the meter name for this?
 Do we need another value?
 The internal name should be unique but might be used less (by default, both names are the same).
         *   Note: we could have another column in the CSV with the meter name and then a site could upload multiple meter readings at a time.
 While this could have advantages, it has the negatives that the CSV file is larger (more likely to have transit and acquiring issues) and we sometimes reject meter data if there is an issue and this would make it harder to do if multiple meters are in a single file.
 Thus, we are going to require the site to send requests for a single meter.
 This differs from Obvius that sends multiple meter data in a single CSV.
 If we decide we want that we could layer a route to accept a CSV with multiple meters and then separate to put through this system.
     *   Note you cannot change a meter between cumulative and not.
 This is not just for CSV but in general.
 The possible work around would be to create a new meter with the new attribute and then create a group that sums the two meters to get all the values.